veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-external_internal.md

 ### Dynamic Explore-Exploit Fluctuations

-Analyzing behavioral data from large-scale experiments, we found that perception fluctuates rhythmically between an **external, exploratory mode** (high accuracy, driven by current input) and an **internal, exploitative mode** (strong reliance on perceptual history).
-These dynamics help balance sensitivity to novelty with the stability of interpretation.
+Analyzing behavioral data from large-scale experiments, we found that perception fluctuates between an **external, exploratory mode** (high accuracy, driven by current input) and an **internal, exploitative mode** (strong reliance on perceptual history).
+These dynamics help balance sensitivity to new information with the stable and robust perceptual experiences.

+### NMDAR Hypofunction Disrupts the Balance

+Pharmacological manipulation with **S-ketamine**, which blocks NMDA receptors, shifts the brain into prolonged external (explorative) mode.
+This exposes perception to the destabilizing effects of noise and ambiguity, and may lead people to build models of the world that don't align with reality.
+We replicated the effect of NMDAR antagonism in people living with schizophrenia, a diagnosis often associated with NMDAR hypofunction.
+These results may point to a causal link between NMDAR neurotransmission, mode switching, and psychotic symptoms.

 ### Internal Predictions and False Percepts

-In internal mode, the brain relies on **predictive templates**, which can lead to misperceptions or **false alarms** — a hallmark of hallucinations.
-Computational modeling using GLM-HMM shows that these templates fluctuate spontaneously and are amplified in individuals with psychosis-proneness.
+In internal mode, the brain relies on **predictive templates**.
+Predictive templates that don't align with reality can lead to misperceptions or **false alarms** — a hallmark of hallucinations.
+GLM-HMMs indicate that these templates fluctuate spontaneously and are amplified in individuals with psychosis-proneness.

-### NMDAR Hypofunction Disrupts the Balance

-Pharmacological manipulation with **S-ketamine**, which blocks NMDA receptors, shifts the brain into a prolonged internal (exploitative) mode, disrupting adaptive switching.
-This mimics perceptual disturbances seen in schizophrenia and demonstrates a causal link between neurotransmission, cognitive mode dynamics, and psychotic symptoms.

 ## Methods

-We used an integrated approach across multiple domains:
+We used an integrated approach across:

 - **Behavior experiments** to induce competition between internal and external interpretations.
 - **GLM-HMM** models to infer latent mode dynamics from behavior.